-Lacrosse has been around for thousands of years and still evolving each year.
+Lacrosse has been around for thousands of years and still evolving.
 The lacrosse attack can be a never ending topic for players, coaches and enthusiasts to discuss.
 Creativity, imagination have been the leading factors in the growth of lacrosse and also the style of play.
 It’s those factors and hard work that will help you in a game.
 This section will say a few words on both field and box attacks.

 Lacrosse Attack – Field Lacrosse